raspberrypilearning/lego-data-dash/en/step_1.md

 Optional:
 + LEDs
++ resistors
 + Jumper wires
++ a breadboard
-+ M2 bolts and nuts (x2 each for mounting the Raspberry Pi to the LEGO Build Plate)
++ M2 bolts and nuts (x2 of each for mounting the Raspberry Pi to the LEGO Build Plate)

 ### Software

 + BuildHAT python library for controlling the Build Hat
 + Thonny python IDE
-+ PYTHON LIBS FOR APIS HERE
++ <mark>PYTHON LIBS FOR APIS HERE</mark>

 ### Downloads

-+
+--- collapse ---
+---
+title: Installing the BuildHAT python library
+---

+Open a terminal window on your Raspberry Pi by pressing `Ctrl + Alt + T`.

+At the prompt type: `pip3 install buildhat`

+Press Enter and wait for the 'installation completed' message.

+--- /collapse ---

 --- /collapse ---